-Starting from mr6.2.1, location, acc and dialogs data are stored in RedisDB allowing better system performaces.
-In order to be more flexible and to reduce the downtime of the system, only acc and dialogs data have been moved to RedisDB during the upgrade.
-To complete the process with the location data, execute the following commands:
+If the answer is yes, then skip this sub-chapter and proceed with the next one.
+On the contrary, an answer equals to no means that the migration process has not been completed.
+This happens because, to be more flexible and to reduce the downtime of the system, only acc and dialogs data have been moved to RedisDB during the upgrade.
+To proceed with the migration and complete the process, execute the following commands: